Step-by-step guide to buying a property in Mallorca | Costs & Taxes (2023 Updated)

 Example: purchase price of a property > 1.000.000 €

-In this case the according real estate transfer tax will be calculated as follows:
+In this case the applicable real estate transfer tax will be calculated as follows:

 Real estate transfer tax: 90.0000 €

-Residents in Spain at the time, the gain is added to your other investment income and gains for the year and taxed using the ‘savings income’ rates: 19% up to €6,000; 21% to €50,000 and 23% above this.
+Residents in Spain at the time of purchase, the gain is added to your other investment income and gains for the year and taxed using the ‘savings income’ rates: 19% up to €6,000; 21% to €50,000 and 23% above this.
 If the time comes for you to sell your Mallorca property, the gain will be subject to tax in Spain.

-When selling a property, you may also have to pay Plusvalía Municipal, which applies to residents and non-residents alike.
+When selling a property, you may also have to pay the Plusvalía Municipal Tax, which applies to residents and non-residents alike.
 This is a local land tax payable on the increase in the value of the land (excluding buildings), with the amount varying according to the size of the local population and length of ownership.

-When buying property in the Balearics, you will need to pay either 10% VAT (Impuesto sobre el Valor Añadido (IVA) if it is a new build, or a purchase tax of 8% to 11% (Impuesto sobre Transmisiones Patrimoniales) for others.
+When buying property in the Balearics, you will need to pay either 10% VAT (Impuesto sobre el Valor Añadido (IVA)) if it is a new build, or a purchase tax of 8% to 11.5% (Impuesto sobre Transmisiones Patrimoniales) for others.